ginstrom/paladin-novel/manuscript/chapter-19.md

 Gond felt a familiar weariness, but pushed it down.
 This was not a man to be baited into anger.
 "And who determines this 'proper order,' Sir Roderick?
 And this 'natural hierarchy'?"

 "History determines it.
 Breeding.
 Education.
 The capacity to govern is not found in every field hand or dock worker, however much we may pity their former plight."
-Roderick’s certainty was absolute, the conviction of generations.
+Roderick's certainty was absolute, the conviction of generations.

 Gond nodded slowly.
 "I see.
 You would break their chains, only to fit them with a different sort of leash."
 He paused, then continued, his voice calm, almost gentle.
 "In our valley, Sir Roderick, former field hands now forge weapons.
 Former quarry slaves now learn siege craft from dwarven masters.
 Women who were once property now command troops and debate strategy.
 We find leadership in the most unexpected places, once the opportunity is given."

-As Gond spoke, his conviction infusing his words, Silviana’s eyes narrowed slightly.
+As Gond spoke, his conviction infusing his words, Silviana's eyes narrowed slightly.
 Sim, who had quietly entered and stood near the doorway, drew a soft breath.
 For a fleeting instant, to them, the faded slave brand on Gond's brow seemed to shimmer, the intertwined manacles resolving into two luminous, intertwined circles of silver light – the symbol of Alanyi.
 Then it was gone, leaving only the faint scar.
-Gond himself remained oblivious, his focus entirely on the knight before him.
+Gond himself felt nothing—no warmth, no tingling, no divine presence stirring within him.
+The power remained dormant, waiting.

-Roderick shifted, a flicker of something unreadable in his eyes.
+Roderick shifted, his posture straightening as his jaw tightened almost imperceptibly.
+His fingers drummed once against his thigh before he caught himself and stilled them.
 "A charming experiment in idealism.
 But a nation cannot be run by a council of… equals.
 Someone must lead.
 Someone must make the hard decisions."

 "We make them together," Gond said simply.
 "Human, dwarf, elf.
 Noble-born and common-born.
 It is not always easy.
 It is often loud."
 A ghost of a smile.
 "But the decisions are ours, forged in shared purpose, not imposed by birthright."
 He leaned forward, his gaze holding Roderick's.
 "We are not seeking to reform the old system, Sir Knight.
 We are building something entirely new."

-Roderick was silent for a long moment.
+Roderick was silent for a long moment, his eyes studying Gond's face as if searching for cracks in his resolve.
 "You speak of revolution," he said at last, his voice flat.

 "We speak of freedom," Gond corrected gently.
 "True freedom.
 For everyone."

 The knight rose, his hand falling to the pommel of his sword.
 "Then our paths, it seems, diverge more sharply than I had hoped."
-He looked at Gond, a strange mixture of disapproval and something akin to reluctant respect in his expression.
+He looked at Gond, his brow furrowing slightly as his mouth pressed into a thin line—disapproval warring with something that might have been reluctant admiration.
 "You are a compelling speaker, Gond of the Valley.
 And a dangerous idealist.
 Such dreams rarely survive contact with the world's realities."

 "Perhaps," Gond allowed.
 "But we intend to change those realities."